MatveyFilippov/SerializingArrayFrom1To300/README.md

 # Serializing array with integer from 1 to 300 with my algorithm of compression numbers using only ASCII symbols
+It was created for passing pre interview test from LaboratoryOfSystemTechnologies

 ## Where I can look how it works?
 #### Run [src/test/java/StringCompressionTest.java](src/test/java/StringCompressionTest.java)